 Policy 1c: An overall conservation framework should be focused on the management of the OUV of the Hadrian’s Wall World Heritage Site, taking account, where appropriate, of natural heritage designations and the historic and current landscape.
 Action: Identify best practice towards the development of an overall conservation framework.
 Year 3

 Policy 1c: The OUV the Hadrian’s Wall World Heritage Site will be managed in a way that takes appropriate account of the natural and landscape designations that apply to the area through which it runs

 - Action: All those involved in the delivery of the management of the World Heritage Site shall, on a case by case basis, look to protect and actively enhance the features protected by all other formal designations that apply.
 (Ongoing)

 Policy 1d: Active research and data analysis should underpin the management of the World Heritage Site.

 - Action: Identify, collate, and analyse necessary sources of data from across all appropriate sectors.
 Years 2-5 (In progress)

 - Action: Create an integrated data management system for the World Heritage Site in conjunction with national and international partners.
 Years 2-3

 Policy 1e: The Management Plan should be a dynamic document, periodically reviewed within UNESCO timetables, which provides a framework for action.
-Any changes to the Plan must be agreed by the Programme Board, and the reasons for these should be carefully documented and communicated.
+Any changes to the Plan must be agreed by the Prartnership Board, and the reasons for these should be carefully documented and communicated.

 - Action: Conduct a wholesale review in 2019, constructing a new document for the next plan period.
-Year 5
+Year 5 (in progress)

 Policy 1f: The Partnership Board will accept responsibility for the Plan and ownership of it, delegating action to the Delivery Groups.